bluescarni/piranha/doc/sphinx/math_pow.rst

    Unspecialised version of the function object implementing :cpp:func:`piranha::math::pow()`.

-   This default implementation does not define any call operator, and no default implementation of :cpp:func:`piranha::math::pow()` is thus available.
+   This default implementation does not define any call operator, and thus no default implementation of :cpp:func:`piranha::math::pow()` is available.

-.. cpp:class:: template <typename U, piranha::StdPowTypes<U> T> piranha::math::pow_impl<T, U>
+.. cpp:class:: template <piranha::Arithmetic T, piranha::Arithmetic U> piranha::math::pow_impl<T, U>

-   Specialisation of the function object implementing :cpp:func:`piranha::math::pow()` for C++ floating-point types.
+   Specialisation of the function object implementing :cpp:func:`piranha::math::pow()` for C++'s arithmetic types.

-   This implementation will calculate the result of the exponentiation via one of the overloads of ``std::pow()``.
-   The result will always be a C++ floating-point type.
+   If at least one of ``T`` and ``U`` is a floating-point type, the result of the exponentiation will be calculated via one of the overloads of ``std::pow()``, and the result will be a C++ floating-point type.

-.. cpp:class:: template <typename U, piranha::MpppPowTypes<U> T> piranha::math::pow_impl<T, U>

-   Specialisation of the function object implementing :cpp:func:`piranha::math::pow()` for integral types.

-   If ``T`` and ``U`` are both :cpp:concept:`mppp::CppIntegralInteroperable <mppp::CppIntegralInteroperable>` types, then the base will be converted to :cpp:type:`piranha::integer` before being passed, together with the exponent, to one of mp++'s :ref:`integer exponentiation <mppp:integer_exponentiation>` overloads.
+   Otherwise, the base will be converted to :cpp:type:`piranha::integer` before being passed, together with the exponent, to one of mp++'s :ref:`integer exponentiation <mppp:integer_exponentiation>` overloads.
 The type of the result will be :cpp:type:`piranha::integer`.

+   :exception unspecified: any exception thrown by the invoked :ref:`integer exponentiation <mppp:integer_exponentiation>` overload.

+.. cpp:class:: template <typename U, mppp::IntegerOpTypes<U> T> piranha::math::pow_impl<T, U>

+   Specialisation of the function object implementing :cpp:func:`piranha::math::pow()` for :cpp:class:`mppp::integer <mppp::integer>`.

-   Otherwise, one of mp++'s :ref:`integer exponentiation <mppp:integer_exponentiation>` overloads will be called directly on the input base and exponent.
+   This implementation will invoke one of mp++'s :ref:`integer exponentiation <mppp:integer_exponentiation>` overloads.

    :exception unspecified: any exception thrown by the invoked :ref:`integer exponentiation <mppp:integer_exponentiation>` overload.